 And you have options too, so do consider these here today and experiment.

-Besides, not all sauces are the same and some of the suggestions will certainly work better than others, depending on context.
+Besides, not all sauces are the same and some of the suggestions will certainly work better than others, depending on the context.

 Chilli powder, chili flakes, cayenne pepper, regular pepper, and paprika are some of the best spices to remove sweetness.
 Although some of which will add heat.